What do seahorses eat on the Black Sea coast. A message about a seahorse. Description of the underwater "horse"

 Neighbors in the aquarium

-Due to mass capture and other reasons, today the number of seahorses has decreased, and some species are even at risk of complete extinction, which is why they are listed in the Red Book.
+Due to mass catching and other reasons, today the number of seahorses has decreased, and some species are even at risk of complete extinction, which is why they are listed in the Red Book.

 Option 2

-The seahorse is a representative of the class of ray-finned fish belonging to the needle family.
+The seahorse is a representative of the class of ray-finned fish, belonging to the needle family.
 The genus includes 54 species, the sizes of seahorses vary from 2 to 30 cm.

 2, 4, 5, 6 grade